Written by Masaki Sato

 GitHub Actions

 GitHub Actions is a CI/CD service provided by GitHub, known for its seamless integration with GitHub repositories.
-The standard macOS runner (macos-15) offers Apple M1, 3-core CPU, 7GB RAM.
+I tested two runner types: the standard runner and the larger runner.

 See the build log for details.